Checkmarx/ast-eclipse-plugin/README.md

     <img src="https://raw.githubusercontent.com/Checkmarx/ci-cd-integrations/main/.images/logo.png" alt="Logo" width="80" height="80" />
   </a>

-  <h3 align="center">AST ECLIPSE PLUGIN</h3>
+  <h3 align="center">CHECKMARX ONE ECLIPSE PLUGIN</h3>

   <p align="center">
-    The CxAST Eclipse plugin enables you to import results from a CxAST scan directly into your IDE.
+    The Checkmarx One Eclipse plugin enables you to import results from a Checkmarx One scan directly into your IDE.
     <br />
-    <a href="https://checkmarx.atlassian.net/wiki/spaces/AST/pages/6107267142/CxAST+Eclipse+Plugin"><strong>Explore the docs »</strong></a>
+    <a href="https://checkmarx.com/resource/documents/en/34965-68728-checkmarx-one-eclipse-plugin.html"><strong>Explore the docs »</strong></a>
     <br />
     <a href="https://marketplace.eclipse.org/content/checkmarx-ast-plugin"><strong>Marketplace »</strong></a>
   </p>